Truth Transcends Politics

 Peter told the civil magistrate of his day “we must obey God rather than men,” and we ought to be able to say that to our party comrades as well as our legislators.
 It is important that we side with God on each issue rather than with men, even if those men have a very good track record of siding.
 One of these political issues is prevalent today.

-Today is Columbus day and Liberals are very good at making sure the world hears, what they consider to be, the real story of Columbus.
-They view him as a very wicked and evil man, one who supported genocide and slavery.
-They make it known that he came to a land that was not his own, and slaughtered the people who it did rightfully belong to, and then took it from them.
+Today is Columbus day, and many are very good at making sure the world hears, what they consider to be, the real story of Columbus.
+They view him as a very wicked and evil man, one who engaged in genocide and slavery.
+They make it known that he came to a land that was not his own, and slaughtered the people who it did rightfully belong to.
+This is why many consider this day “Indigenous People Day.”

-They protest against the public school’s portrayal of him as a brave and brilliant sailor who sailed the ocean blue (in 1492) and discovered new lands which we now enjoy.
+They protest against the public school’s simple portrayal of him as a brave and brilliant sailor who crossed the ocean blue (in 1492) and discovered new lands which we now enjoy.

 It is certainly acceptable to disregard what your public school system taught about Columbus, provided the counter research supports it.
 Public school curriculum is guilty of getting history wrong.

 The best example of this is the immediate connection most people make when they hear the word “Puritans.”
 If your connotation to the word “Puritanical” is “legalism,” or “witch-hunt” your christian leaders were probably educated by the public schools.

 For an easy to read reference which is still robust in its material, I would highly recommend the book Meet the Puritans by J.R.
 Beeke and R.J.
 Pederson.
 Read the personal biographies of some of the Puritans documented in that book, and try to compare your Christian faithfulness to the men and women you read about.
 It will most likely be as humbling for you as it was for me.